Lyroxide/yomichan-ko-dic/README.md

 There is no real and easy way to do this.
 I tackled this by using [Kyubyong's KoParadigm](https://github.com/Kyubyong/KoParadigm) that generates all the possible conjugations given a certain verb.
 It is the best conjugator we have at hand right now, but it is not perfect and probably makes some mistakes.

 There is also a lack of KR-JP dictionaries despite amazing glossaries like Naver.
-This should be useful for anyone coming from Japanese immersion/who are Japanese natives.
+Therefore, the dictionaries in this repo should be useful for anyone coming from Japanese immersion/who are Japanese natives.

 ## Dictionaries